 Robotics being an interdisciplinarity activity, whether you know some signal processing, machine learning, control theory, numerical optimization, raptor hunting, etc., it helps!
-The following notes try to connect as many dots as possible between these useful bits of knowledge I learned while navigating through robotics.
-I hope they are still a fit for new students coming to robotics.
-Shoot me an e-mail if you find anything inaccurate or imprecise (yup, accuracy and precision are not the same thing :p).
+The following notes try to connect as many dots as possible between these useful bits of knowledge I found useful for locomotion in particular.
+I hope they are still a fit for younger roboticists.
+Shoot me an e-mail if you find anything inaccurate or imprecise (yup, accuracy and precision are not the same thing).

 Wondering where to start?
 The notes below are sorted from locomotion-specific to general.
 They assume you already know what a controller is.
 I imagine you've reached this page by searching for a particular topic, but if you're browsing out of curiosity that's also great :-) In that case, I'd advise you check out the How do biped robots walk? overview.